 More information: 10 Tips to Visit Tucson on a Budget (from DesertChica.com)

 More information: 18 Things to Do in Tucson with kids (from CrazyFamilyAdventure.com)

 6. Atlantis, Bahamas

-Atlantis, one of the world’s largest beach resorts, is a perennial favorite of traveling families looking for a warm weather getaway.
+Atlantis in the Bahamas, one of the world’s largest beach resorts, is a perennial favorite of traveling families looking for a warm weather getaway.
 It is perfect for families with little adrenaline junkies, with lots of crazy waterslides and water sports offered.
 Think of it as a cruise ship on land.
 Atlantis is a sprawling complex with many different towers at different price points, so it works for many different budgets too.

 More information: Atlantis Bahamas Review: The Good and The Bad (from We3Travel.com)

 7. Punta Cana, Dominican Republic

 While Punta Cana in the Dominican Republic definitely has a reputation as an adults party spot like Las Vegas, it has a family-friendly side as well.
 As home to the luxury Nick Resort and the Hyatt Ziva Cap Cana, Punta Cana is seeing a lot more family travelers of late.
 The area has lots of water parks, water sports, and eco-adventures for kids at a variety of ages and stages.
 Plus, it can be a really cheap flight for East Coast travelers, especially with my favorite Southwest Airlines now in the mix.

 More information: Nickelodeon Resort in Punta Cana (from StuffedSuitcase.com)